mmahdi-farrokhy/Calculator/README.md

 - Multiply 2 numbers
 - Divide 2 numbers
 __________________________________________________________________
-The methods and classes are implemented using Functional Programming
+The methods and classes are implemented using Functional Programming.